Volkswagen: 1974–1990: Product line expansion

-While Volkswagen's range of cars soon became similar to that of other large European car makers, the Golf has been the mainstay of the Volkswagen line-up since its introduction, and the mechanical basis for several other cars of the company.
-There have been eight generations of the Volkswagen Golf, the first of which was produced from the summer of 1974 until the autumn of 1983 (sold as the Rabbit in the United States and Canada and as the Caribe in Latin America).
-Its chassis also spawned the Volkswagen Scirocco sport coupe, Volkswagen Jetta saloon/sedan, Volkswagen Golf Cabriolet convertible, and Volkswagen Caddy pick-up.
+While Volkswagen's range of cars soon became similar to that of other large European car makers, the Golf has been the mainstay of the Volkswagen line-up since its introduction, as well as the mechanical basis for several other cars from the company.
+There have been eight generations of the Golf, the first generation of which (sold as the Rabbit in the United States and Canada and as the Caribe in Latin America) was produced from the summer of 1974 until the autumn of 1983.
+Its chassis also spawned the Scirocco sport coupe, the Jetta saloon/sedan, the Golf Cabriolet convertible, and the Caddy pick-up.
 North American production of the Rabbit commenced at the Volkswagen Westmoreland Assembly Plant near New Stanton, Pennsylvania in 1978.
 It would be produced in the United States as the Rabbit until the spring of 1984.
-The second-generation Golf hatchback/Jetta sedan ran from October 1983 until the autumn of 1991, and a North American version produced at Westmoreland Assembly went on sale at the start of the 1985 model year.
-The production numbers of the first-generation Golf has continued to grow annually in South Africa as the Citi Golf, with only minor modifications to the interior, engine and chassis, using tooling relocated from the New Stanton, Pennsylvania plant when that site began to build the Second Generation car.
+The second-generation Golf hatchback ran from 1983 until the autumn of 1991, and a North American version produced at Westmoreland Assembly went on sale at the start of the 1985 model year.
+The production numbers of the first-generation Golf have continued to grow annually in South Africa as the Citi Golf, with only minor modifications to the interior, engine, and chassis, using tooling relocated from the New Stanton plant when that site began to build the second-generation model.
+The second-generation Jetta sedan was produced from early 1984 to 1992.

 In the 1980s, Volkswagen's sales in the United States and Canada fell dramatically, despite the success of models like the Golf elsewhere.
-Sales in the United States were 293,595 in 1980, but by 1984 they were down to 177,709.
-The introduction of the second-generation Golf, GTI and Jetta models helped Volkswagen briefly in North America.
-Motor Trend named the GTI its Car of the Year for 1985, and Volkswagen rose in the J.D.
-Power buyer satisfaction ratings to eighth place in 1985, up from 22nd a year earlier.
+Sales in the US were 293,595 in 1980, but were down to 177,709 by 1984.
+The introduction of the second-generation Golf, GTI, and Jetta models helped Volkswagen briefly in North America.
+Motor Trend magazine named the GTI its Car of the Year for 1985, and Volkswagen rose to eighth place in the J.D.
+Power buyer satisfaction ratings in 1985, up from 22nd place a year earlier.
 VW's American sales broke 200,000 in 1985 and 1986 before resuming the downward trend from earlier in the decade.
-Chairman Carl Hahn decided to expand the company elsewhere (mostly in developing countries), and the New Stanton, Pennsylvania factory closed on 14 July 1988.
+Chairman Carl Hahn decided to expand the company elsewhere (mostly in developing countries), and the New Stanton factory closed on 14 July 1988.
 Meanwhile, four years after signing a cooperation agreement with the Spanish car maker SEAT in 1982, Hahn expanded the company by purchasing a majority share of SEAT up to 75% by the end of 1986, which VW bought outright in 1990.
-On 4 July 1985, Volkswagenwerk AG was renamed to Volkswagen AG.
+On 4 July 1985, Volkswagenwerk AG was renamed Volkswagen AG.